 Product was successfully added to your comparison list.

-If you are activating/rehydrating your kombucha kcoby and have run into issues, click here for comprehensive troubleshooting advice for scoby activation.
+If you are activating/rehydrating your kombucha scoby and have questions or concerns, click here for comprehensive troubleshooting advice for scoby activation.

 A. Click here to view the kombucha instructions.

 A. For the initial activation batch using a dehydrated culture, there may be no visible signs of culturing.
 The best way to check on the progress of your brew is to test aroma and flavor.
 However, you may notice further signs of fermentation:

 A. The best way to check on the progress of your brew is to test aroma and flavor.
 As it cultures, the kombucha should develop a rich, vinegary flavor and a pleasant but sour aroma.
 Click here for troubleshooting information specific to activating a dehydrated kombucha scoby.